-These are bikes intended to be ridden fast yet provide comfort for long rides.
-They commonly feature more relaxed geometry compared to their racier cousins and more practical considerations like wider tyres and often mudguard and rack mounts for extra versatility, because some manufacturers realise that these bikes might also do service as a daily commuter as well as weekend sportives.
+These are bikes designed to enable and encourage you to cycle further and for longer.
+They commonly feature more relaxed geometry compared to their racier cousins (which get their own awards category) and more practical considerations like wider tyres and often mudguard and rack mounts for extra versatility, because some manufacturers realise that these bikes might also do service as a daily commuter as well as weekend sportives.

 Buy it here